 CoriolisMaster FCB450 vs Micro Motion 5700

-The 5700 comes with a new design totally focused on the user experience, with a cool display and an easy cable connection.
-Here you have true seamless integration, because the 5700 brings a ton of options to connect with the control system.
+The Micro Motion 5700 comes with a new design totally focused on the user experience, with a cool display and an easy cable connection.
+It has true seamless integration, because the 5700 brings a ton of options to connect with the control system.
 We dig the simple setup process, too.

 From the other corner, the FCB450 looks underpowered but has a mean left hook!
 The display and local buttons follow standard concepts, but the design has fancy features that can really add value to your work.

 While never a big issue, these first impressions can sway your overall opinion if both designs offer the same accuracy, performance and seamless integration.
 So we like to address them.
 All for you, dear readers!

 If you want a wide range of protocols so you can use the same model in different applications, then the 5700 has it!
 It has so much already built in, like HART, FOUNDATION Fieldbus, EtherNet-IP, and more.
 If you have a PROFIBUS, then you’ll have to work at it, but the 5700 pretty much has everyone else covered.

 Sad to say, the FCB450 has a shorter reach here.
 It makes HART look like a luxury, offering only analog, pulse, frequency, or switch output.

 At this point, the market already has customers with digital protocols in the field, running with FF, Modbus and others.
 If they search for products with the same protocols, then ABB will be out of the opportunity.

 The 5700 can combine with different sensors because here you have only one set of electronics for the whole portfolio.
 Sounds like a drawback, right?
 On the contrary, it gives you access to more chemical compatibility and temperature resistance.
 For example, the Elite sensor has a nice range of wetted material, like stainless steel, nickel alloy, and super duplex.